-On Initial recognition the Company creates a credit loss allowance/provision equal to twelve months' expected credit losses.
-This is calculated by multiplying the exposure at default by probability of a default occurring in the next twelve months (the Company uses Credit ratings granted by Moody's, S&P Global and Fitch Ratings for determining PDs for rated companies, for other not rated companies their ultimate parent's rating is used, if this is not the case the Company uses country rating downgraded by two notches) and the calculates expected credit losses that would result from that default (Note 3, Note 10).
+On initial recognition the Company creates a credit loss allowance/provision equal to twelve months' expected credit losses.
+This is calculated by multiplying the exposure at default by probability of a default occurring in the next twelve months (the Company uses credit ratings granted by Moody's, S&P Global and Fitch Ratings for determining PDs for rated companies, for other, not rated companies their ultimate parent's rating is used, if this is not available the Company uses country rating downgraded by two notches) and calculates expected credit losses that would result from that default (Note 4, Note 10).